dominodatalab/CDISC01_RE_INTERIM/README.md

-# Template Reporting Effort repository
+# Study CDISC01 interim reporting effort repo

-This repo contains the folder structure to template a reporting effort making ADaM and TFL code for the Domino clinical trial demo
+This repo contains the ADaM and TFL code for the CDISC01 protocol interim reporting effort.

 # Directory structure